Conditions

 Diagnosis

 Dr. Kamel identifies ankle instability through a comprehensive evaluation process.
 This involves reviewing your medical history and conducting a thorough physical examination.
 During the examination, Dr. Kamel will assess the strength and range of motion in your joint.
+Why are standing X-rays used for ankle instability diagnosis?
 Special tests will be performed to evaluate the degree of looseness in your ankle.
 Additionally, standing X-rays may be ordered to assess for any signs of ankle arthritis or changes in bone alignment resulting from instability.
 Stress X-rays may also be utilized to quantify the level of looseness present in the joint.
 While an MRI may not directly visualize ankle looseness, it can be valuable in ruling out associated issues such as cartilage damage and tendon tears.

 Treatments